When KFC Was Kentucky Fried Chicken & The Colonel Was Sanders

 His first experience with a chicken restaurant was during the Great Depression when he started selling fried chicken from a roadside restaurant in Corbin, Kentucky.
-As a young child of five years old, he basically taught himself to cook when he was put in charge of cooking and taking care of his siblings after his father died and his mother had to go to work.
+He had taught himself to cook at the age of five, when he was put in charge of cooking and taking care of his siblings after his father died and his mother had to go to work.
 When Shell Oil Company offered him a service station rent-free in exchange for a percentage, he took it and began serving and selling chicken, country ham, and steak dinners, to the customers in the nearby area.
 Not long afterward, he opened up an actual restaurant.

-The history of KFC started in 1952 and has continued right up through to his death in 1980.
-KFC had become so popular that by 1964, the colonel was overwhelmed, and at the age of 73, he sold the business to investors for $2 million with him keeping control of the operation in Canada and some of the franchise rights in a few of the states.
-It was in 1952 that he sold the first franchise of his “recipe” to Pete Harmon, which turned out to very profitable in the very first year, with sales tripling as a result of the fried chicken.
-It was 1959, after having to close his North Corbin restaurant, due to reduced customer traffic because of a new interstate, that he was left with only his savings and monthly social security check.
+The history of Kentucky Fried Chicken, the chain we all know and love, starts in 1952 and has continued right up through to his death in 1980.
+KFC had become so popular that by 1964, the colonel was overwhelmed, and at the age of 73, he sold the business to investors for $2 million, although he retained control of the operation in Canada and some of the franchise rights in a few of the states.
+In 1952, he sold the first franchise of his “recipe” to Pete Harmon, which turned out to very profitable in the very first year, with sales tripling as a result of the fried chicken.
+In 1959, after having to close his North Corbin restaurant, due to reduced customer traffic because of a new interstate, he was left with only his savings and monthly social security check.
 Making a decision to promote his recipe, he started visiting restaurants, even having to sleep in his car at times, in order to cook his chicken for them as a test to determine if it was worth a franchise to them.
 It was not easy but it finally paid off for him.